Drink Driving Sentencing Guidelines

 Can I Go To Prison For Drink Driving?

-Many are often surprised by the answer to this question!
+People often get surprised by the answer to this question!

 Drink driving does indeed carry a custodial sentence.
 There are many factors in relation to sentencing guidelines for drink driving.

 Firstly, the Court will look at your breath/blood/urine reading to see if this crosses the custody threshold and if there are any other aggravating features in your case such as previous convictions, an accident, carrying passengers at the time of the offence etc.